IgniteUI/indigo-design-docfx/en/components/hyperlink.md

 ## Url

-Specify the link you want the hyperlink to open when clicked via the Url override.
+Specify the link you want the hyperlink to open when clicked via the "Create link" option.
 This will have no visibility in your design but will be taken into account by the code generation services.

 ## Styling